bonitasoft/bonita-doc/md/migrate-from-an-earlier-version-of-bonita-bpm.md

 ::: info
 Note: If you are using MySQL, add `?allowMultiQueries=true` to the URL.
 For example, `db.url=jdbc:mysql://localhost:3306/bonita_migration?allowMultiQueries=true`.
+Also, if you are migrating to Bonita 7.9+, you must upgrade your database server to MySQL 8.0, see [Migrating to Bonita 7.9+ using MySQL](#mysql8) specific procedure below.
 :::

 1. If you use a custom Look & Feel, [export](managing-look-feel.md) it, and then [restore the default Look & Feel](managing-look-feel.md).
-1. If you use a Business data model that require to be redeployed (see [above](#bdm_redeploy)), you can pause the tenant so that as a tenant admin, you'll be able to redeploy the BDM on a paused tenant once migration is done.
+1. If you use a Business data model that requires to be redeployed (see [above](#bdm_redeploy)), you can pause the tenant so that as a tenant admin, you'll be able to redeploy the BDM on a paused tenant once migration is done.
 1. Stop the application server.
 1. **IMPORTANT:**
 [Back up your platform](back-up-bonita-bpm-platform.md) and database in case of problems during migration.